witnet/documentation/docs/tutorials/bitcoin-price-feed/sources.md

   .getFloat("rate_float") // Get the `Float` value associated to the `rate_float` key
 ```

-Notice the `import` instruction on top, which makes possible using all
+Notice the `import` instruction at the top, which makes it possible to use all
 the tools that the Witnet Javascript library provides:

 ```javascript